DataDog/integrations-extras/tidb/README.md

 #### Containerized

-The best way to use an integration from integrations-extra with the Docker Agent is to build the Agent with this integration installed.
+The best way to use this integration with the Docker Agent is to build the Agent with this integration installed.
 Use the following Dockerfile to build an updated version of the Agent:

 ```dockerfile
 FROM gcr.io/datadoghq/agent:latest